epicgrowers/kcdevice/docs/BOOT_ARCHITECTURE.md

 6. **Non-Blocking Network**: Network failures don't prevent sensor operation
 7. **Proper TLS Ordering**: Certificates provisioned before MQTT/HTTPS services start

+## Boot Coordinator Module

+`boot/boot_coordinator.c` centralizes the parallel boot orchestration:

+- Creates and owns the system event group so every boot task shares a consistent readiness contract.
+- Prepares `sensor_pipeline_context_t` / `network_boot_config_t` wiring helpers that hide the event bits from feature modules.
+- Launches the high-priority sensor task automatically when provisioning starts (via `boot_coordinator_launch_sensors_async`).
+- Exposes `boot_coordinator_wait_bits()` so `app_main()` only waits on symbolic bits instead of manipulating the event group directly.

+This module keeps `main/main.c` focused on sequencing rather than bookkeeping, which was a key goal for Segment 1 of the reorganization plan.

+---

+## Sensor Pipeline Module

+`sensors/pipeline.c` encapsulates the wiring between the boot coordinator and the sensor task so that no other module manages raw `sensor_boot_config_t` structs or event bits directly.

+- `sensor_pipeline_prepare()` normalizes the `EventGroupHandle_t`, ready bit, and desired `reading_interval_sec` into a `sensor_pipeline_launch_ctx_t` that is safe to reuse across sync/async launches.
+- `sensor_pipeline_launch()` is a convenience wrapper that calls `sensor_boot_start()` and sets bookkeeping so repeated launches during provisioning are harmless.
+- `sensor_pipeline_launch_async()` lets provisioning callbacks trigger sensors without blocking; the boot coordinator provides this as the callback it hands to the provisioning runner.
+- `sensor_pipeline_snapshot()` / `sensor_pipeline_register_snapshot_listener()` expose a `sensor_pipeline_snapshot_t` structure that bundles sensor readiness bits, current reading interval, and the latest cached telemetry so MQTT + HTTPS code no longer fetches raw state out of `sensor_manager`.

+The pipeline is the only place that touches the sensor task’s launch state, which keeps `boot_coordinator.c` declarative and makes future Segment 3 work (shared sensor config headers, telemetry structs) easier to layer on.

 ---

 ## Phase 0: WiFi Provisioning (First Boot Only)